 When choosing a relational database for a new project the choice usually depends on several factors, for instance: whether it is a proprietary product or not, availability of extra features, among others.

 They’re the simplest type.
 They keep a “tuple” containing a key and its value.
-A key-value is a simple hash table that is used when all access to the database are made by a primary key.
-They can only perform three main operations: obtaining a value by its key, saving it and deleting it.
+A key-value is a simple hash table that is used when all access to the database is made by a primary key.
+They can only perform three main operations: obtaining a value by its key, saving it, and deleting it.

 These are some examples of key-value databases: Riak, Redis, Memcached, Hamster DB, Amazon Dynamo.

 The main advantage of this type of NoSQL databases is that its simplicity allows for a better performance and scalability.